diennea/blobit/README.md

 but there is nothing in the design of BlobIt that prevents you for storing data for years.

-Blobit Clients talk directly to Bookies both for reads and writes, this way we are exploiting directly all of the BookKeeper optimizations in the write and read path.
+BlobIt clients talk directly to Bookies both for reads and writes, this way we are exploiting directly all of the BookKeeper optimizations on the write and read path.
-This architecture is totally decentralized, there is no real BlobIt server.
+This architecture is totally decentralized, there is no BlobIt server.
-You can use the convenience binaries "BlobIt service" that is simply a pre-package bundle able to ZooKeeper, BookKeeper, HerdDB and a REST API, (almost) compatible with [Open Stack Swift API](https://docs.openstack.org/swift/latest/api/object_api_v1_overview.html).
+You can use the convenience binaries [BlobIt service](blobit-service) that is simply a pre-package bundle able to run ZooKeeper, BookKeeper, HerdDB and a REST API.

 You can see BlobIt as simple extension to BookKeeper, with a metadata layer which makes it simple to:
 - reference Data using a user-supplied name (in form of bucketId/name)